National Museum of Archaeology, Anthropology and History of Peru: History

 In 1930, Tello was dismissed.
 The Peruvian government decided to merge both museums, adopting the name with which it was born: National Museum (Museo Nacional).
 One of the tasks of this institution, whose direction fell to Luis E. Valcárcel, was to supervise the creation of other museums in various cities in Peru.
 Another important task was the publication of a periodical magazine, the Revista del Museo Nacional, which was published continuously until 2001.

 In 1945, at Tello's request, the newly established Superior Council of Museums once again divided the National Museum into the National Museum of Anthropology and Archeology (Museo Nacional de Antropología y Arqueología), under the direction of Tello, and the National Museum of History (Museo Nacional de Historia), with Valcárcel at the head.
 Both museums maintained their location in the palace.

 In 1981 a robbery occurred at the Museum.
 Some thieves were able to bypass the security system and steal about 220 pieces of gold and silver, including the Tumi lambayeque.

 Finally in 1992 they merged again, creating the current museum, and passing under the supervision of the now extinct National Institute of Culture.
 Among its directors are recognised intellectual personalities from Peru, such as Fernando Silva Santiesteban, Duccio Bonavia, Luis Guillermo Lumbreras, María Rostworowski and Franklin Pease.

 Collection

 Juan Lepiani's Proclamación de la Independencia del Perú.

 The MNAAHP has an enormous variety of historical cultural objects from Peruvian history, housing more than 300,000 pieces that cover the entire human occupation of what is now Peru.
-The museum's permanent exhibition occupies an area of 23,000 m² spread across 30 rooms.
+The museum's permanent exhibition occupies an area of 23,000 m^{2} spread across 30 rooms.

 The importance and quality of the objects on display and stored in its museum reserves make it the most important museum in Peru.
 Among its most important treasures are the Crossed Hands of Kotosh, the Raimondi Stele of Chavín, the Tello Obelisk, mantles from Paracas, and various paintings from the viceregal period, mainly from the Cuzco School of painting, and from the Republican period, including works by some renowned painters such as José Gil de Castro.